Luke McCown: Dallas Cowboys

 On July 28, 2017, McCown signed with the Dallas Cowboys on a one-year contract with $250,000 in guarantees.
 He was signed to help the team get through training camp and the preseason, after losing fourth-string backup Zac Dysert, who suffered a season and career ending back injury.
 He was released on September 2, 2017.

-Retirement

 On April 20, 2018, McCown announced his retirement.

 NFL career statistics

 Personal life

 McCown's brother Josh was also a quarterback in the NFL.
 His older brother Randy played quarterback at Texas A&M University.
 Luke and his wife, Katy, have four sons and two daughters.
 McCown is a Christian.

 In September 2015, he starred in a series of TV commercials for Verizon Wireless, talking about Verizon's reliability and backup generators, joking that "I bet if they just had the chance, some of those backups would really shine."
-McCown started a game shortly after the commercial initially aired due to an injury to starting quarterback Drew Brees, throwing for 310 yards.
+McCown started a game against the Carolina Panthers shortly after the commercial initially aired due to an injury to starting quarterback Drew Brees, throwing for 310 yards in the 22–27 loss.